-I wear compression socks for any distance greater than 5 km.
+I wear knee high compression socks for any distance greater than 5 km.
+My favorite brand is CSX, which started as a medical sportswear company.
 I started wearing them when I was experiencing shin splints a couple of years ago and haven’t had shin splints since.
 My legs feel refreshed and don’t tire as quickly on long runs, I found.
-I like my compression socks.

 If you are just learning to run, or haven’t found your perfect sock yet, keep trying.
 There is a perfect sock for every runner.

 — said Dumbledore in Harry Potter and the Sorcerer’s Stone by J.K.
 Rowling —

 As if the type of sock wasn’t enough to choose from, you also need to choose the length of your perfect sock.
 I will touch on the pros and cons of a few of the most common lengths.